Holocaust Memorial Day

 Further resources:

-• Find more book suggestions for pupils in KS2 – KS5 from LoveReading4Kids.
+- Find more book suggestions for pupils in KS2 and KS3 from Just Imagine.

-• Find teaching notes from the experts at Just Imagine to accompany Michael Rosen’s The Missing: The True Story of My Family in World War II here.
-You can also listen to Michael talking about the book on this In the Reading Corner podcast.
+- Download free teaching notes created by Just Imagine to accompany Michael Rosen’s The Missing: The True Story of My Family in World War II.
+You can also listen to Michael talking about the book on this In the Reading Corner podcast for teachers and librarians.

 Visit the resource